Robinhood Markets Inc. (NASDAQ:HOOD) Stock: Thought Concerns

-Citigroup lowered the price target for the Robinhood Markets Inc. (NASDAQ:HOOD) stock to “a Buy”.
-The rating was released on January 31, 2022, according to finviz.
-We previously noted in another research note published on January 31, 2022 by BofA Securities that reiterated the stock to an Underperform with a price target of $13 for HOOD stock.
-The research report from BofA Securities has initiated the stock to Underperform, with a price target set at $22.
-The stock was reiterated by Deutsche Bank, who disclosed in a research note on November 19, 2021, to Hold and set the price objective to $32.
-In their research brief published November 16, 2021, Atlantic Equities analysts downgraded the Robinhood Markets Inc. stock from Overweight to Neutral with a price target of $35.
+Morgan Stanley raised the price target for the Robinhood Markets Inc. (NASDAQ:HOOD) stock to “an Equal-weight”.
+The rating was released on March 30, 2022, according to finviz.
+We previously noted in another research note published on January 31, 2022 by Citigroup that reiterated the stock to a Buy with a price target of $24 for HOOD stock.
+The research report from BofA Securities has reiterated the stock to Underperform, with a price target set at $13.
+The stock was initiated by BofA Securities, who disclosed in a research note on December 16, 2021, to Underperform and set the price objective to $22.
+In their research brief published November 19, 2021, Deutsche Bank analysts reiterated the Robinhood Markets Inc. stock to Hold with a price target of $32.

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse